Last Updated on August 5, 2022 by Rebecca Huff

-According to a number of studies and research, the benefits of prayer go beyond spiritual health.
-While I'm not suggesting prayer solely as a tool for maintaining health; it can certainly be considered a contributing factor to a well-balanced healthy lifestyle.
+According to several studies and research, the benefits of prayer go beyond spiritual health.
+While I’m not suggesting prayer as a tool for maintaining physical health, it can be considered a contributing factor to a well-balanced, healthy lifestyle.

-At the beginning of this year, I decided instead of following a particular eating plan (tho I do enjoy a good diet!)
+In January of 2017, I decided instead of following a particular eating plan (tho I do enjoy a good diet!)
 I would put more focus on spiritual food.
 Feeding my soul.

 The first place I turned, of course, was to the Bible, and I’ll share some thoughts on what the Bible says about prayer and health in a bit.
 I also wanted to take a look at what, if any, scientific evidence could be found connecting prayer and health.

 Not surprisingly, I found more studies than I had time to read.
-Some of these studies use the word “meditation” which I believe is a specific type of prayer and therefore carries the same health benefits.
-With that in mind, here are a few of the benefits attributed to prayer, scientifically.
+Some of these studies use the word “meditation,” which is a specific type of prayer with the same health benefits.
+With that in mind, here are a few of the benefits attributed to prayer.

 - Stress reduction